We started by reflecting on the project and designing our research methodology.

 The first idea to offer add-ons and accessories, was by restructuring the online ordering process.
 Firstly, we added an extra option where customers can select an add-on to their mobile plan when buying a new phone.
 We decided not to include accessories here, because during interviews we found that customers didn't like to choose this at that moment.
 Besides that, we tried to minimize the ordering process as much as possible because, with every time a user has to make a decision, he is more likely to quit the ordering process.
 Therefore, we minimalized the existing ordering process from 5 steps to 4 by summarizing and restructuring the ordering process.
 We found that customers have a moment of relief and excitement after finishing the order because from that moment their new mobile phone is coming soon.
 We simplified the wording and worked towards a 'Hooray'-moment at the end.
 This way, we try to nudge the customer towards the final step.

 Besides restructuring the ordering process, we also worked on a gamification element.
 After a while, we found ourselves focusing too much on completely different concepts to promote add-ons and accessories.
 Then, we decided to focus on our two main concepts.
 The second one we worked on, focused on personalized offers.
-The idea was to give every customer three new, personal offers each Tuesday.
+The idea was to give every customer three new, personalized offers each Tuesday.
 The customer can find his offers inside the existing T-Mobile app.
 The offers, generated by T-Mobile, are based on personal details, interests or the time of the year.
 In the case below (see screenshot), it is Christmas time.
 The first offer is a call minutes package: call friends or family during New Year's Eve for just one Euro.
 The second offer is offering music streaming service Deezer free for one month.
 An offer can be accepted easily by just agreeing with the terms.